carvel-dev/imgpkg/docs/basic-workflow.md

 You can push the above folder using the following command:

-`imgpkg push -f examples/basic-bundle -b localhost:9001/simple-app-bundle`
+`imgpkg push --file examples/basic-bundle --bundle $NAME/simple-app-bundle`

 Flags used in the command:
-  * `-f` indicates the folder to package as a bundle and push to a registry
+  * `--file` indicates the folder to package as a bundle and push to a registry
-  * `-b` indicates to push the assets from `-f` as a bundle to a registry
+  * `--bundle` indicates to push the assets from `--file` as a bundle to a registry

 The output displays all the files that will be packaged and the destination of the bundle:
 ```shell